buf1024/ctest/README.md

-test
+ctest
 ====

-very very simple c test framwork
+very very simple c/c++ test framwork

+currenty it only support gcc in linux/uinx, mingw in windows.

-compile(too old gcc is not accepted): gcc -g -Wall -o m atest.c main.c
+please note that, too old gcc is not accepted

-please reference atest.c or main.c to see how to use it.
+please reference "exam.c" or "main.c" to see how to use it.